 \subsection{Using the multilevel model for transfer learning}

-We demonstrate the final point from the list above, to interpolate and extrapolate in the model space.
+To demonstrate transfer learning, the intertask functions are used for meta-modelling, to interpolate and extrapolate in the model space.
 The results intend to show how multilevel models can capture overarching insights from the experimental campaign (at the systems level) as well as task-specific insights.
-The expected hyperparameter values $\textrm{E}[\boldsymbol{\theta}_k]$ from MTL A and B can be visualised in \Cref{fig:all_models} with the solid lines.
+The expected hyperparameter values $\textrm{E}[\boldsymbol{\theta}_k]$ from MTL-A and B can be visualised in \Cref{fig:all_models} with the solid lines.
 These point estimates are used when conditioning on data from the hold-out tests\footnote{Ideally, the full predictive distribution should be used, rather than the expectation alone.
 A point estimate is used here, however, for computational reasons -- there are 100 repeats of these experiments.}.
 In turn, hyperparameter inference can be avoided for new (previously unobserved) experiments.
-Instead, we predict their value given the other, similar experiments: where MTL A assumes one hyperparameter set for all tests, and MTL B learns how these vary with respect to sensor separation.
-By using parameter predictions informed by data-rich training domains, we should improve the predictive performance for sparse data with the new experiments.
+Instead, we predict their value given the other, similar experiments: where MTL-A assumes one hyperparameter set for all tests, and MTL-B learns how these vary with respect to sensor separation.
+By predicting hyperparameters, informed by data-rich tasks, the predictive performance should be improved for new experiments with sparse data.

-To demonstrate, the expected values are used to condition new GPs for an increasing training budget ($N=5 \;\textrm{-}\;100$) for the hold-out experiments. \Cref{fig:Ncurves} shows that both forms of MTL consistently improve the predictive performance, especially when extrapolating in the model space ($\delta S = 0.54$).
+The expected hyperparameter values are used to condition new GPs for an increasing training budget ($N=5 \;\textrm{-}\;100$) for the hold-out experiments. \Cref{fig:Ncurves} shows that both forms of MTL consistently improve the predictive performance, especially when extrapolating in the model space ($\delta S = 0.54$).
 These improvements are intuitive since the extrapolated parameters are associated with higher uncertainty for conventional STL (refer to \Cref{fig:all_models}).
-Another (more natural) way to share information would be to retrain the MTL models to include held-out experiments while increasing the training data.
-We favour the method presented here for computational reasons, referring again to the footnote$^1$.
+Another (more natural) way to share information would be to retrain the MTL models and include held-out experiments while increasing the training data.
+We favour the method presented here for computational reasons, referring again to the footnote$^4$.